cpicoto/gr-wsl/README.md

       Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-* If you want to use graphical based features from GNU radio you need an X Server application running on your Windows PC This is an optional requirment if you only need to use command line.
+* If you want to use graphical based features from GNU radio you need an X Server application running on your Windows PC
   * I use X410 (https://token2shell.com/x410/) from the Microsoft Store
         https://www.microsoft.com/en-us/p/x410/9nlp712zmn9q?activetab=pivot:overviewtab
   * Launch X410 from your Start Menu or type X410 on the Search Box